yeqiyi/mini_faiss/README.md

 ## mini faiss

-this is a  library for https://github.com/facebookresearch/faiss
+A simple vector searching library based on the [faiss](https://github.com/facebookresearch/faiss) for learning purpose only